Pro-rata share calculation error: how the denominator costs you thousands

 Anchor exclusion impact

 Anchor tenants often negotiate exclusions from the CAM pool.
-They don't contribute to shared expenses and aren't in the denominator.
+They do not contribute to shared expenses and are not in the denominator.
 When this is set up correctly, your denominator shrinks proportionally.
 When landlords keep anchor expenses in the numerator but remove anchors from the denominator, your pro-rata share is artificially inflated.

 The GLA vs. GLOA $4,000 example